lyarenei/jellyfin-plugin-listenbrainz/README.md

 TL;DR: MIT + GPLv3.

-This plugin has started as a reimplementation of the [LastFM plugin](https://github.com/jesseward/jellyfin-plugin-lastfm).
+This plugin began its life as a reimplementation of the [LastFM plugin](https://github.com/jesseward/jellyfin-plugin-lastfm).
 While that one does not have a license, the plugin has been now completely rewritten to the point that I believe it can be no longer considered as a derivative work.
-For that case, I decided to license the plugin code (except some parts as described below) under the MIT license.
+As such, I decided to license the plugin code (except some parts as described below) under the MIT license.

-However, if I understand correctly, the code which depends on Jellyfin libraries which are licenced under GPLv3, must be also licenced under GPLv3 license.
+However, if I understand correctly, the code which depends on Jellyfin libraries, which are licenced under GPLv3, must be also licenced under GPLv3 license.
 And so this plugin is also licensed under the GPLv3 license.